How to get to Ubud

 Despite the laid-back vibe, Ubud is a very cosmopolitan town with a large digital nomad scene.
 The town’s famed art heritage dates back to the early 20th century, and it is arguably the most famous traditional arts hub in Southeast Asia.
 There are literally hundreds of art museums and galleries in this town.

 Depending on where you are coming from, you can take a minibus, taxi, or private car to reach Ubud.
 Read on for a more detailed guide.

-The most convenient way to get to Ubud is by taxi, whether going direct from the airport or from other tourist areas such as Kuta.
+The most convenient way to get to Ubud is by taxi, whether you’re going directly from the airport or from other tourist areas such as Kuta.

-However, once in Ubud, the only option is by private car, as ride-hailing services and metered taxis are not always allowed from the town centre (drop-off is allowed).
+However, once in Ubud, the only option to get around is by private car, as ride-hailing services and metered taxis are not always allowed from the town centre (drop-off is allowed).